Updated: 3rd August 2021

 Just because your company is currently unable to repay its Bounce Back Loan, does not mean that all hope is lost.
 There are a multitude of ways of turning around a struggling company which may involve creditor negotiations, refinancing, or a complete restructure of its operations.

-If your company is struggling to repay its Bounce Back Loan, this could hint at wider and deeper financial problems which need to be addressed in order to get your company back on a solid financial footing.
-There are a range of both formal and informal restructuring options which can help this process.
+If your company is struggling to repay its Bounce Back Loan, or you have already defaulted on your repayments, this could hint at wider and deeper financial problems which need to be addressed in order to get your company back on a solid financial footing.
+There are a range of both formal and informal restructuring options which can help this process if you envisage future problems or have already registered a default on your loan.

 If your Bounce Back Loan is one of a number of credit agreements your company has, you can attempt to enter into negotiations with your other creditors to see whether they can offer any flexibility when it comes to your monthly repayments.
 If you owe money to HMRC, you could consider a Time To Pay (TTP) arrangement, which allows you to repay your tax arrears over a period of up to 12 months.
 You can open these negotiations yourself, or we can facilitate these discussions on your behalf if you would prefer.
 Alternatively, a formal process known as a Company Voluntary Arrangement (CVA) is a legally-binding payment plan which can be used to restructure your obligations to creditors.